-There are regular workshops offered in school to give practical ideas to parents so that they feel confident in helping their children to read at home.
+We organise repeat meetings for those who do not or cannot attend.
 We ensure that pupils whose parents do not attend keep up with their peers.
-We check that they make good progress in lessons, we give them extra oneto-one lessons, and we encourage them to read to themselves and to siblings at home.
+We check that they make good progress in lessons, we give them extra one-to-one lessons, and we encourage them to read to themselves and to siblings at home.